MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/intermittent-periodic-network-issue.md

 However, when uploading or downloading a large amount of data, the ACK packets may come after a series of data packets to help with flow control.

 The antivirus and filter drivers are very difficult to prove as the culprit.
 An empirical test is almost always required.
 Create an exception for the application or SQL Server in the antivirus, and then monitor it for 48 hours to see if the behavior improves.
-If an exception can't be set, uninstall the anti-virus program and reboot.
-Disabling it typically doesn't help as the anti-virus filter driver will still load.
+If an exception can't be set, uninstall the antivirus program and reboot.
+Disabling it typically doesn't help as the antivirus filter driver will still load.
 Only do this as a last resort if your edge protection is in place.

 Consult your network security admins.
 If the situation improves, you may need to work with the antivirus vendor to mitigate the issue.
 If it doesn't, other network filter drivers might be the culprit.
 The Windows Networking team can help evaluate the network stack.